CLAT Counselling 2025 (Started) – First Merit List (Delayed), Fees, Documents, Admission Process

 NLU Preference List for CLAT 2025 Counselling

 Candidates have to provide their NLU preferences through their CLAT login after the declaration of the CLAT 2025 result.
-Candidates should provide maximum choices for NLU preferences to increase their chances of admission to CLAT counselling 2025.
+Candidates should provide a minimum of 15 NLU preferences.
+There is no limit on the maximum NLU choices that can be submitted.
+Giving maximum choices for NLU preferences will increase one's chances of obtaining admission in CLAT counselling 2025.
 They can gain admission in only those NLUs which are part of their preferences.
+Candidates can check the rank-wise NLU list to decide the order in which NLU preference should be submitted.

 Steps to fill NLU Preferences